graphprotocol/research/specs/graph-protocol-v1/mechanism-design/README.md

 # Mechanism Design

 ## Overview
-The protocol implements a *work token* token model[[1]](#footnotes) in which indexing node operators stake a deposit of tokens for a specific dataset to participate in a data-retrieval marketplace--indexing data and responding to read requests in exchange for micropayments.
+The protocol implements a *work token* token model[[1]](#footnotes) in which Indexing Node operators stake a deposit of tokens for a specific dataset to participate in a data-retrieval marketplace--indexing data and responding to read requests in exchange for micropayments.
 This deposit is forfeit in the event that the work is not performed correctly or is performed maliciously, as defined in the [slashing conditions](#dispute-resolution).

 There are secondary mechanisms in the protocol that also require a staking of tokens, such as curation, stake delegation, and name registration, all of which will be expanded upon in their respective sections.